 Cheating can take many forms.
 Please be aware that if you are caught in a situation of academic dishonesty, you will receive an F in the assignment or the exam.
 The most common form of cheating is plagiarism.
 Note carefully: whenever you use the precise words or even the ideas of another, you must give a complete reference (author, title, city, publisher, date, page number) to your source text either in a footnote or endnote.
-Copying a paper or borrowing language from a friend, roommate, former teacher, parent, or God is strictly forbidden.
+You may also not plagiarize another student's ideas or words.